matthewjmiller/First-Assignment-Real/Rough Draft.md

 ## 4. Composition Information

 This segment describes some of the main aspects of picture-taking that the yearbook students should bare in mind.
+These aspects include lighting, the rule of thirds, leading lines, and framing.

 ### A. Lighting